AmadouDiadie95/AmadouDiadie95/README.md

 Added the `Mon 8 Oct 2023`

-Last update on Mon Mar 04 2024
+Last update on Tue Mar 05 2024

-**303 day before 2025 ⏱** days before new years
+**302 day before 2025 ⏱** days before new years

-🤖 This README.md is updated with hate
+🤖 This README.md is updated with wickedness